wayn-r/lovelace-lcars-card/flattened_codebase.md

       ],
     };

-    const dashboard = await hass.Dashboard([cardConfig]);
+    // Use dark colour-scheme so screenshots have a consistent dark background. const dashboard = await hass.Dashboard([cardConfig]);
     dashboardUrl = await dashboard.link();
   }, 120_000); // Allow plenty of time for HA to download & initialise